ginetta/skeleton/readme.md

 ## Project setup
-For more infos, check out [the skeleton documentation](https://github.com/ginetta/skeleton/wiki)
+This project using the skeleton boiler plate.
+Check out [the skeleton documentation](https://github.com/ginetta/skeleton/wiki) for more infos